AshvaanSurujbally/MealAPP/README.md

-Here is the link to the Github project titled MealApp https://github.com/AshvaanSurujbally/MealAPP
+Here is the link to the Github project titled MealApp https://github.com/AshvaanSurujbally/MealAPP Here is the link to the Youtube that has been created as a demonstration of the Meal APP: https://youtu.be/-8DugR7c6_Y

 REPORT:
 This app has been created for a close friend Hera.
 She has been struggling lately to decide what food to eat on her busy days.
 She has approached me to help her with this issue. she has asked me to develop an app that